Neema-2016/Sessions/sessions.md

 ### Conclusion
 Sessions to a beginner may sound hard of a concept to grasp, it is only normal to feel that way.
 This article therefore, is meant to simplify this concept and take you through a step by step learning process until you eventually get a hung of it which by now I believe you have.
-Feel free to go over it another time until you are comfortable enough.
+If not yet, you could always go over it another time until you are sure you got it well.

 Below you can find links to other sources you may want to look at to make your understanding even better.